Every student a maker!

 Social

 The world around us is changing thanks to developments in technology.
-Teachers are expected to help students become familiar with a world of increasingly convenient and smart technology.
-The robot has undeniably become the symbol of this evolution.
-That also makes the robot an excellent starting point for a first introduction.
+Teachers are expected to help students feel at home in the world of increasingly handy and smart technology.
+The robot has undeniably become the symbol of this.
+That also makes the robot a good starting point for a first introduction.

 -